josegonzalez/awesome-consul/README.md

 + [registrator: Service registry bridge for Docker with pluggable adapters](https://github.com/gliderlabs/registrator)
 + [resolvable: Host-level DNS gateway for Docker](https://github.com/gliderlabs/resolvable)

+## Links

 ### Articles

++ [Consul at Datadog](https://engineering.datadoghq.com/consul-at-datadog/) - Article by Darron Froese on how Datadog deploys consul in production.
++ [Consul for Cluster Health Monitoring](https://www.vividcortex.com/blog/2015/05/22/consul-for-cluster-health-monitoring/) - Owen Zanzal writes about using Consul in place of nagios for cluster monitoring.
 + [Monitoring Consul Health and Performance](https://www.datadoghq.com/blog/monitor-consul-health-and-performance-with-datadog/) - Article by @vagelim on how to monitor consul.
-+ [Consul for Cluster Health Monitoring](https://www.vividcortex.com/blog/2015/05/22/consul-for-cluster-health-monitoring/) - Owen Zanzal writes about using Consul in place of nagios for cluster monitoring.
-+ [Consul at Datadog](https://engineering.datadoghq.com/consul-at-datadog/) - Article by Darron Froese on how Datadog deploys consul in production.

 ### Presentations